 Looking at the building as a veil or curtain with minimal windows that heightens curiosity to see what is inside – it’s like the anticipation of opening a particularly well-wrapped birthday present.

-The link-bridge increases the anticipation of entry to the Performing Arts Centre.
+The link-bridge increases the anticipation of entry to the Theatre.
 As you proceed, you are introduced to the exterior serpentine façade (curtain) and the expectation of the performance.

-Western Sydney Performing Arts Centre will have the first curved, retractable seating, multifunctional performance space in Australia.
+Sydney Coliseum Theatre will have the first curved, retractable seating, multi functional performance space in Australia.

 The faceted, sweeping white precast concrete façade is a piece of art in itself, contrasting the expanse of vertically slated natural timber walls and dark background colour of the auditorium, readying for the curtain draw.